-Google Fit and Apple Health both arrived late in 2014, and since then Apple and Google have been busy adding assorted features and functions to their respective health monitoring and activity tracking apps.
+Since Google Fit and Apple Health both arrived in late 2014, the pair have since been busy adding assorted features and functions to their respective health monitoring and activity tracking apps.

 Google Fit is the simpler, less medical-focused version of the two, utilising the advanced sensors in your smartphone to work out when you're walking, jogging or cycling.
-It also works neatly with Android Wear and the web, and more support for third-party devices and apps is on the way (or so Google is promising).
+It also works neatly with Android Wear smartwatches and the web, and support for third-party devices and apps is on the up.

 Get the apps

-Google Fit arrived alongside Android 5.0 Lollipop in 2014 and now comes installed on all new Google-powered handsets.
+Google Fit arrived alongside Android 5.0 Lollipop around three years ago, and now comes installed on all new Google-powered handsets.
 However, unlike the Camera or the Contacts apps, you can uninstall it if you don't want it.

 Switch to the web

 It's kept pretty quiet about it, but Google has also created a web interface for Google Fit – you can log in to view your recent activity, edit or add activities, change your personal information, alter your goals or delete all of the data Google Fit has on you.
 The only feature missing from the web interface is automatic activity logging, but then again you didn't want to take your laptop out running, did you?

 Enter your details